 Dave: Right.
-Now, if we could just make this scientific, you see, then we would be respectable in the eyes of the world; the world could look up to Christians and say, “See, they are scientific.”
+Now, if we could just make this scientific, you see, then we would be respectable in the eyes of the world; the world could look up to Christians and say, “See, they’re scientific.”

 Okay, Jesus declared that He is God.
-If He is not God, He can’t be our Savior, because the penalty that His own justice required is infinite.
+If He is not God, He can’t be our Savior, because the penalty that His own justice requires is infinite.
 It takes an infinite person to pay an infinite penalty, and only Christ could die for our sins and pay that infinite penalty.
-Well, I saw a poll recently, Barna Poll, I think it was, not too long ago.
+Well, I saw a poll recently - Barna Poll, I think it was, not too long ago.
 What was it?
 Thirty-five percent of the people who call themselves born-again Christians don’t believe Jesus is God!
-The Scripture says very clearly, Romans:10:9: “If thou shalt confess with they mouth the Lord Jesus…” (so I’ve got to believe He is Lord, He’s God) “and believe in thine heart that God hath raised Him from the dead, thou shalt be saved.”
+The Scripture says very clearly, Romans:10:9: “If thou shalt confess with thy mouth the Lord Jesus” (so I’ve got to believe He is Lord and He’s God), “and believe in thine heart that God hath raised Him from the dead, thou shalt be saved.”

-So, you can’t just make up a religion and call it Christianity.
+So you can’t just make up a religion and call it Christianity.
 So when we are to earnestly contend for the faith, there are certain parameters, there are certain bounds - you can’t go outside of this.
 You can’t say, “Well, I think Jesus was a good man.”
 He’s not a good man because He claimed to be God, and a good man doesn’t claim to be God.
-He’s either an egomaniac, you know, or he is insane - doesn’t know what he is talking about.
+He’s either an egomaniac, you know, or he is insane - doesn’t know what he’s talking about.
 He is only a good man if He is who He claimed to be, and that is God, the only Savior, the Judge of all the universe.

 Dave: I think he said almost every pulpit in North America wouldn’t have him back.

 Dave: Very good.
 Yeah, well said.
 We are to earnestly contend for the faith.
-We are not to be contentious, Tom.
+We’re not to be contentious, Tom.
 There are a lot of people who are contentious.
 I don’t want to talk with someone that all they want to do is argue.
 If you see a couple of people arguing, neither one is listening to the other, generally.
-They are just waiting for their opportunity to get in their theory, or whatever it is.
+They are just waiting for their opportunity to get in their theory or whatever it is.

 Tom: It says the broad way leads to destruction.